Classic Motorcycle Build

 Engine Mountings

-At this point, an automotive scissor jack was placed under the engine for support.
+To keep the motor from dropping, an automotive scissor jack was placed underneath for support.

 motorcycle engine removal Norton

-Small lengths of automotive radiator hose were slipped over connecting rods to protect from nicks and scratches.
+Small lengths of automotive radiator hose were slipped over each connecting rod to protect from nicks and scratches.

 Front Engine Mount